-Unsurprisingly, not all governments see repair businesses as being an essential service, and this is likely to have a detrimental impact on the environment.
-Closed down repair shops have made it difficult for users to fix the devices they need in a lockdown.
+Unsurprisingly, not all governments see repair businesses as being an essential service and this is likely to have a detrimental impact on the environment.
+Closed down computer and phone repair shops have made it difficult for users to fix the devices they need in a lockdown.

-Not to mention the millions employed by or running repair businesses.
-If technicians and service managers could travel to work, the challenge then was to to keep the workforce healthy.
+Not to mention the millions involved in the repair and service industry.
+If technicians and service managers could manage to travel to work, the challenge then was to to keep the workforce healthy.

 Repair centers also had to find ways to manage customers with restrictions on the number of people who could walk in for a repair.
 It became a logistical distraction that took away important working hours from the actual repair process.

 Apart from the obvious restrictions, the pandemic caused more problems for the repair industry.
 A 2021 market report found that the US, the UK, Germany, Italy, the Middle East, and India all reported an increase in labor costs due to shortages.
-In many cases, it is too expensive to repair all devices that can be repaired.
+In many cases, it became too expensive to repair consumer electronic devices.

 The answer is neither revolutionary nor new.
-A digital platform can intervene to improve much of this.
+A digital platform can intervene to solve many of these issues.

 You’d expect the ICT repair and service industry to be among the most digitized.
 It’s not.
 And, while it’s unlikely that we’ll face a similar pandemic, the advantages of digitization aren’t limited to managing an emergency.
 It’s just a better way to do business.

 Software as a service (SaaS) is the future of work management.
 There’s a custom solution for every sector.
 The repair industry doesn’t have to rely on a generic ERP solution anymore.
 Fixably, for instance, is developed to make ICT repair as efficient as possible.